sebgl/htpc-download-box/README.md

 For security and anonymity reasons, I'm running *Deluge behind a VPN connection*.
 All incoming/outgoing traffic from deluge is encrypted and goes out to an external VPN server.
 Other service stay on my local network.
 This is done through Docker networking stack (more to come on the next paragraphs).

-### Organize library, fetc subtitles and play videos with Plex
+### Organize libraries, fetch subtitles and play videos with Plex

 [Plex](https://www.plex.tv/) Media Server organize all your medias as libraries.
 You can set up one for TV shows and another one for movies.
 It automatically grabs metadata for each new release (description, actors, images, release date).
 A very nice feature that we'll use a lot is the [sub-zero plugin](https://github.com/pannal/Sub-Zero.bundle).
 Whenever a new video arrives in Plex library, sub-zero automatically searches and downloads the most appropriate subtitle from a list of subtitle providers, based on several criterias (release name, quality, popularity, etc).

 [[Plex img]]

+Plex keeps track of your position in the entire library: what episode of a given TV show season you've watched, what movie you've not watched yet, what episode was added to the library since last time.
+It also remembers where you stopped within a video file.
+Basically you can pause a movie in your bedroom, then resume playback from another device in your bathroom.

+[[Plex img]]

 Plex comes with [clients](https://www.plex.tv/apps/) in a lot of different systems (Web UI, Linux, Windows, OSX, iOS, Android, Android TV, Chromecast, PS4, Smart TV, etc.) that allow you to display and watch all your shows/movies in a nice Netflix-like UI.

-[[Plex img]]
+The server has transcoding abilities: it automatically transcodes video quality if needed (eg. stream your 1080p movie in 480p if watched from a mobile with low bandwidth).

 ## Hardware configuration